European maritime exploration of Australia: 18th century

-The British received him courteously, and each captain, through their officers, offered the other any assistance and needed supplies.
-La Pérouse was 6 weeks in Port Jackson, where the French established an observatory, held Catholic masses, performed geological observations, and planted the first garden.
-Before leaving Sydney on 10 March, La Pérouse took the opportunity to send his journals, some charts and also some letters back to Europe with a British naval ship from the First Fleet—the Alexander.
-Neither La Pérouse, nor any of his men, were seen again.
-Fortunately the documents that he dispatched with the Alexander from the in-progress expedition were returned to Paris, where they were published.
+The British received La Pérouse courteously; each captain, through his officers, offered the other any assistance and needed supplies.
+La Pérouse spent six weeks in Port Jackson, where the French established an observatory, held Catholic masses, performed geological observations and planted the first garden.
+Before leaving Sydney on 10 March, La Pérouse took the opportunity to send his journals, some charts and some letters back to Europe with a British naval ship from the First Fleet – the Alexander.
+Neither La Pérouse nor any of his men were ever seen again.
+Fortunately, the documents that he dispatched with the Alexander from the in-progress expedition were returned to Paris, where they were published.

 In September 1791, the French Assembly decided to send an expedition in search of La Pérouse, and Bruni d'Entrecasteaux was selected to command the expedition.
-In 1792, d'Entrecasteaux landed and named Esperance in Western Australia and made many more discoveries and named many other places.
-The expedition suffered many difficulties, with d'Entrecasteaux dying on 21 July 1793 of scurvy.
-On 18 February 1794 the expedition vessels were surrendered to the Dutch authorities in the East Indies so that the new French Republican Government could not profit by them. Élisabeth Rossel, the most senior surviving officer, sailed from Java in January 1795 on board a Dutch ship taking with him the expedition's papers.
-The ship left Rossel at Table Bay but took the papers, but was captured by the British.
-After the Peace of Amiens in 1802, all the expedition papers were returned to Rossel, who was thus able to publish a narrative of the whole enterprise.
-In 1808 Rossel published the detailed Voyage de d'Entrecasteaux, envoyé à la recherche de Lapérouse produced by Charles-François Beautemps-Beaupré.
-The atlas contains 39 charts, of which those of Van Diemen's Land were the most detailed, and which remained the source of the English charts for many years.
-His expedition also resulted in the publication of the first general flora of New Holland.
+In 1792, d'Entrecasteaux landed and named the town of Esperance in Western Australia; he made many more discoveries and named many other places.
+The expedition suffered multiple difficulties, with d'Entrecasteaux dying of scurvy on 21 July 1793.
+On 18 February 1794, the expedition vessels were surrendered to the Dutch authorities in the East Indies so that the new French Republican Government could not profit from them. Élisabeth-Paul-Édouard de Rossel, the most senior surviving officer, sailed from Java in January 1795 aboard a Dutch ship, taking along the expedition's papers.
+The ship left Rossel at Table Bay and continued on with the papers, but it was captured by the British.
+After the Peace of Amiens in 1802, all of the expedition's papers were returned to Rossel, who was thus able to publish a narrative of the whole enterprise.
+In 1808, Rossel published the detailed atlas Voyage de d'Entrecasteaux, envoyé à la recherche de Lapérouse, produced by Charles-François Beautemps-Beaupré.
+This atlas contains 39 charts, with those of Van Diemen's Land being the most detailed; it remained the source of English charts for many years.
+His expedition also resulted in the publication of the first general flora (or comprehensive plant catalogue) of New Holland.